genomicsclass/book/pages/dplyr_intro.md

 ## 6      19.79
 ```

 A nice feature of the `dplyr` package is that you can perform consecutive tasks by using what is called a "pipe".
 In `dplyr` we use `%>%` to denote a pipe.
 This symbol tells the program to first do one thing and then do something else to the result of the first.
-So we can perform several data manipulations in one line.
+Hence, we can perform several data manipulations in one line.
 For example:

 ```r
 chowVals <- filter(dat, Diet=="chow") %>% select(Bodyweight)
 ```

-Note that in the second task we no longer have to specify the object we are editing since it is whatever comes from the previous call.
+In the second task, we no longer have to specify the object we are editing since it is whatever comes from the previous call.

-Also note that if `dplyr` receives a data.frame it will return a data.frame.
+Also, note that if `dplyr` receives a `data.frame` it will return a `data.frame`.

 ```r
 class(dat)